void4/DiscordMUDBot/README.md

 #### Making yourself or others a wizard

+Only wizards can create, change or destroy objects.

 DM your bot:

 Every object in the MUD has an id, which looks like this: `#96`